 Check that your chosen floor is suitable for its intended location and identify a suitable method of installation.
 Use our Flooring Selector or ask our staff for guidance.

-Make sure that at least the recommended wastage allowance has been added to the required area of flooring (detailed in our Flooring Selector).
+Make sure that at least the recommended wastage allowance has been added to the required area of wood flooring (detailed in our Flooring Selector) to allow for cuts at the edges of the room.

-Make our staff are aware of how your floor will be fixed so that they can advise on suitable fixing and finishing products.
+Make our staff are aware of how your wood flooring will be fixed so that they can advise on suitable fixing and finishing products.

 Make sure that any room into which you are planning to install our wood flooring is free from damp.
 Beware of seasonal damp (which might be apparent all year round) and make sure that a damp proof membrane or other method of preventing rising damp is present in ground floor rooms.
 If in doubt, consult a professional before having your wood floor installed.

 Make sure that any new concrete or plaster is, or will be, fully dry as defined in our Installation Guide and that the heating has been run as instructed in our Installation Guide prior to delivery of the floor.

 Make sure that unless you are using a Broadleaf recommended fitter, whoever is installing your floor has read our Installation Guide and that they contact us with any queries as we cannot take responsibility for products installed outside to our recommendations.

 Discuss the installation of your wood flooring with your fitter and make sure that you understand how this will work and are happy with this.

 Make sure that your fitter is aware of any preferences you have about the way the floor is laid - direction, arrangement of mixed width boards, colour variation etc - before they start.

-Check that your fitter is happy that your subfloor meets the requirements of our Installation Guide and is suitable for the fixing method required for your preferred wood floor.
+Check that your fitter is happy that your subfloor meets the requirements of our Installation Guide and is suitable for the fixing method required for the wood flooring you have chosen.
 If not, preparation work may be necessary to resolve this prior to installation or you may need to adapt your product choice.